 Both males and females weigh anywhere between 35 to 55 pounds.
 The eyes are either hazel or chestnut brown.
 The ears are long, broad, and fringed with hair.

 The Field Spaniel’s tail is usually docked.

 The grooming needs of the Field Spaniel are minimal to moderate.
-Brushing once or twice a week should be adequate to maintain health and beauty of the coat.
+Brushing once or twice a week should be adequate to maintain a healthy and beautiful of the coat.

 How Big is a Full-Grown Field Spaniel?

 Male and female Field Spaniels usually weigh about 35 to 50 lbs.